Learning Outcomes

 Key Term: Designated Professional Body (DPB) exemption

-Allows solicitors regulated by the SRA to carry out some regulated activities as incidental to their legal practice, provided they do not receive extra remuneration for the activity and comply with SRA Rules.
+Allows solicitors regulated by the SRA to carry out some regulated activities as incidental to their legal practice, provided they meet conditions set by FSMA and the SRA’s Financial Services rules (e.g., scope and conduct requirements), and do not receive separate remuneration for the activity unless fully accounted to the client.

 Solicitors can rely on the DPB Exemption where:

-• The activity is incidental to the provision of legal services.
+- The activity is incidental to the provision of legal services and is not offered as a standalone financial service.

-• No additional commission or reward is received (unless fully accounted to the client).
+- No additional commission or reward is received unless fully disclosed and, where required, rebated or accounted to the client.

 Key Term: incidental activity